uvsq21500586/Yugioh/README.md

 This Project was done as a final project for CS04 Course in German University in Cairo then upgraded by a doctorant in French University in Versailles.

-The project was chosen as one of the top 15 projects among 400 other projects.

 ### Game Trailer